plutus-IV-org/plutus_backtest/README.md

 ![image](https://user-images.githubusercontent.com/83119547/149676946-4d26723b-bc00-49a1-9318-f0f23c9f3702.png)

-As we used plotly library - all plots are interactive and contain some details.
+All plots are interactive and contain some details.
 For example "Accumulative return" plot reflects (from top to bottom):
 - Date;
 - Accumulation (in %) till selected date;
 - Daily changes (in %) for each instrument you called.